Saugatdr/Spendly/README.md

-# Spendly — Budget Tracker MVP
+# Spendly — Expenses Tracker MVP

 A mobile-first PWA budgeting app built with React, Ionic, and Capacitor.